972C8/bucket-webapp/README.md

 ## Analysis

 ### Scenario
 One of the first major decisions we made as a group was the idea of an application for our project work.
-We voted for the idea of making a Bucketlist application.
+We voted for the idea of making a Bucketlist application which was very unambiguously.
 The application allows a users to create an account where they can manage their personal Bucketlist items with their goals in the future.
+The CRM template provided by the lecturers served as basis of our program.
+We adjusted and changed the template accordingly to our visions to deliver a well designed result.
+We even went as far as creating a second repository dedicated to the front-end development. (add repository link)
+By determining our goal for the project we set up the scene for the next step which is the definition of user stories regarding the Bucketlist application.

 ### User Stories
 1. As a [user], I want to have a Web app so that I can use it on different mobile devices and on desktop computers.